 Each Windows 365 Cloud PC can be provisioned with different hardware that suits an individual’s requirements.
 This can also be upgraded and downgraded down the line if such a requirement arises.
 At launch, on 2nd August, Cloud PC will have available the following configurations:

 2 8GB 128/256GB

 Business vs Enterprise Cloud PC

 At launch, there will be two versions of Cloud PC to choose from.
 Business Cloud PC is suited towards smaller businesses and has minimal requirements.
-Provisioning a Business Cloud PC will require the relevant license, in addition to a Microsoft 365 subscription that contains a Windows Enterprise license (e.g. Microsoft 365 E3) - click here to learn more about Microsoft 365 licensing.
+Provisioning a Business Cloud PC will require the relevant license, in addition to a Microsoft 365 subscription that contains a Windows Enterprise license (e.g. Microsoft 365 E3).

 An Enterprise Cloud PC license is more suited to larger organisations that need to get more out of their subscription.
 There are more pre-requisites to setting up an Enterprise Cloud PC including an Azure subscription with a virtual network, Intune licenses, and a hybrid Azure AD-join enabled environment.
 However, this subscription also provides administrators with a much greater ability to manage Cloud PC through Microsoft Endpoint Manager.